CamDavidsonPilon/lifelines/docs/Examples.rst

 .. note:: The logrank test has maximum power when the assumption of proportional hazards is true.
 As a consequence, if the survival functions cross, the logrank test will give an inaccurate assessment of differences.

-The ``lifelines.statistics.logrank_test`` function compares whether the "death" generation process of the two populations are equal:
+The :func:`lifelines.statistics.logrank_test` function compares whether the "death" generation process of the two populations are equal:

 .. code-block:: python